cropgeeks/gridscore-next-client/docs/settings.md

 - **Locale/Language**: Use this dropdown box to select your language of choice from a pre-defined list of supported locales.
 If you're language/locale isn't available in the list, please get in touch and we can try and change this together.
 - **Dark mode**: Depending on the lighting conditions you're working in, the user interface may be more usable in light or dark mode.
 Use the toggle to switch between them.
 Generally speaking, the light mode will work better in bright environments, whereas the dark mode is easier on the eyes in darker environments.
+- **Home widget order**: The order in which the sections on the front page are displayed can be changed by dragging them around.
+This means you can either have the getting-started banners or the list of trials on top.

 You can also access both of these settings from the main navigation menu at the top of the page from anywhere in GridScore.